 - Expressive Arts and Design

-We also teach RE using the ‘come and see’ programme - please refer to the Religious Education Policy.
+We also teach RE using the ‘Come and See’ programme recommended by the Diocesan Education Service - please refer to the Religious Education Policy.

 We believe that the most meaningful learning takes place when children are motivated by their own interests and as such we follow ‘in the moment planning’.

 “Babies and young children are experiencing and learning in the here and now, not storing up their questions until tomorrow or next week.
 It is in these moments of curiosity, puzzlement, effort or interest – the ‘teachable moments’ – that the skilful adult makes a difference.”
 (National Strategies, 2009).

 In light of this, our EYFS setting adopts a planning in the moment approach.
 Young children are innately curious and explorative and will naturally seek challenge to extend their own learning so our sessions are organised to maximise the amount of uninterrupted “choosing time” available for the children.
 In our reception classes children have 1.5 hours of choosing time in the morning and just over 1 hour in the afternoon.
 Short carpet sessions are planned at the beginning and at the end of the session where children tidy up and come together before lunch and home time.
 These carpet sessions are used for the teaching of phonics, mathematics, R.E and shared reading and writing.
 In Nursery, children have over 2 hours of choosing time during their morning session.